johnny947/OSM-secrets/Road-to-victory.md

 KEVIN: That was the plan for tormorrow, tonight is an easy game but so is tomorrow.
 Resting them tomorrow leads to a fitter squad in the tough games to come.
 Today I'll still use some, tomorrow the others.
 But the plan is to rest them all over the two games.

 Johnny: I understand where you're coming from, but saving these players is essential.
 They won't get booked or injured and your star players get better.
 There are 3 training sessions in a day, so this way youll have 6 more training sessions for your best players.

+KEVIN: Kluivert, Zaniolo, Bediashile and Ederson are already training.
+Thanks for your concern though.
+I'll take my tackling to normal to try and avoid bookings.